Personality, Emotion, & Social Processes Lab

-My name is Kayla Lord, and I’m a second year graduate student in the Clinical Psychology doctoral program at Suffolk University.
+Kayla Lord, is a four year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I grew up in northern New Jersey, and then moved to Happy Valley to attend The Pennsylvania State University.
-I graduated from PSU in 2016 with an honors BA in Psychology, and an honors BA in Communication Arts and Sciences.
-My research interests center on interpersonal functioning and its reciprocal relationships with mood, anxiety, and trauma-related disorders with a secondary interest in statistics and research methods.
-Additionally, I study various trauma related topics through my work as a research assistant at The Trauma Center at Justice Resource Institute.
-For my ERP, I’m investigating the relationship between social anxiety, rejection sensitivity, adult theory of mind, and compassionate responding.
-I’m also researching the role of perceived criticism in anxiety and depressive disorders, as well as the associations between social roles and posttraumatic stress symptoms.
-I am currently on practicum at the Center for Depression, Anxiety, and Stress Research at McLean Hospital administering assessment with adolescents who are in the partial hospitalization program, and intervention with adolescent outpatients.
+She graduated from PSU in 2016 with an honors BA in Psychology, and an honors BA in Communication Arts and Sciences.
+Her research interests focus on interpersonal functioning and its reciprocal relationships with mood, anxiety, and trauma-related disorders with a secondary interest in statistical and research methodologies.
+Additionally, she studies various trauma related topics through her research assistantship at The Institute for Research, Inquiry and Evaluation at Justice Resource Institute.
+This upcoming year Kayla will be on advanced practicum at McLean Hospital Hill Center for Women, teaching as an adjunct professor at Suffolk University and as a teaching adjunct professor at Suffolk University and as an teaching fellow for Harvard Extension School, and proposing her dissertation.

 Jacobson, N. C., Lord, K. A., & Newman, M. G. (2017).
 Perceived emotional social support in bereaved spouses mediates the relationship between anxiety and depression.
 Journal of Affective Disorders, 211, 83-91.

-Lord, K. A.*, Jacobson, N. C., & Newman, M. G. (2016, March).
+Lord, K. A., Jacobson, N. C., & Newman, M. G. (2016, March).
 Social support in bereaved spouses mediates the relationship between anxiety and depression.
-Poster presentation at the annual meeting of the Anxiety and Depression Association of America, Philadelphia, PA.
+Presented at the annual meeting of the Anxiety and Depression Association of America, Philadelphia, PA.

-Lord, K. A.*, Jacobson, N. C., & Newman, M. G. (2016, March).
+Lord, K. A., Jacobson, N. C., & Newman, M. G. (2016, March).
 Social criticism moderates the relationship between anxiety disorders and depressive disorders 10 years later.
-Poster presentation at the annual meeting of the Anxiety and Depression Association of America, Philadelphia, PA.
+Presented at the annual meeting of the Anxiety and Depression Association of America, Philadelphia, PA

 My name is Rose Luehrs and I am a first year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I am originally from Newark, Illinois, but moved to Boston in pursuit of my educational and career aspirations.
 I graduated from Bradley University in 2014 with a B.S. in Psychology, and with a M.A. in Clinical Mental Health Counseling from Valparaiso University in 2016.
 My research interests are related to the influence of individual differences in risk and resiliency factors on post-trauma adaptation.